gdlc/STAT_COMP/PERMUTATION.md

 ## Permutation tests

 In previous classes we discuss how to estimate type-I error rate using simulations.
 However, simulating data requires making assumptions that may or may not hold.
-Here, we will c use permutations to esitmate the p-valuethershold we should achieve a given type-I erro rate.
+Here, we will use permutations to esitmate the p-valuethershold we should achieve a given type-I erro rate.
 Permutation analysis is done using real data; thus, there is no need to make any assumptions.

 The goal in a permutation analysis is to estimate the distirbution of a test statistic under the null hypothesis.
-To simulate data under the null hypothesis we break the association between response and predictor by permuting the response (or in some cases the predictor).
+To simulate data under the null hypothesis we break the association between response and predictor.
+In models involving just one predicor we can permut either the response or the predictor. in problems involving multiple predictors, to estimate the a permutation distribution for each of them, we permute just the predictor whose p-value we wish to obtain, keeping the association between the response and other predictors unchanged.

 In the following example we use the [gout data set](https://github.com/gdlc/STAT_COMP/blob/master/goutData.txt) to approximate the distribution of an statistic (the absolute value of the z-statistic for age, in a model where we regress serum urate on race sex and age).